-- 1. As the HMIS Lead, the Sonoma County Community Development Commission ensures that all HMIS activities are carried out in accordance with the HEARTH Act of 2009 and the relevant HMIS Data Standards. - 2.
+- 1. As the HMIS Lead, the Sonoma County Department of Health Services ensures that all HMIS activities are carried out in accordance with the HEARTH Act of 2009 and the relevant HMIS Data Standards. - 2.
 The HMIS Lead must develop new HMIS policies and procedures annually to remain in compliance with changes in Coordinated Entry Guidance, HMIS Data Standards, the HEARTH Act of 2009, and any new regulations.
-Additionally the HMIS Lead Agency must review and update existing Documents including the Privacy Plan, Data Quality Plan, Security Plan, Governance Charter & Policies and Procedures at least annually, ensuring compliance with any new federal, state or local regulations.
-While the final responsibility resides with the HMIS Lead Agency, Sonoma County divides the duties between 3 parties:

-- a.
-The HMIS Lead Agency is responsible for updates to the HMIS Policies and Procedures and the creation of or any revisions to existing documents for HMIS in compliance with new regulations and system changes.

-- b.
-The Data Committee will review, provide feedback and approve any HMIS procedural and/or document changes.

-- c.
-The Sonoma County CoC Board will have final approval of annual revisions to the HMIS Policies and Procedures.

-- 3. The HMIS Lead will monitor Covered Homeless Organizations (CHO) participating in the HMIS system for compliance with the Sonoma County HMIS Policies and Procedures, Privacy Plan, Security Plan, and HMIS Data Standards.

-- a.
-Sonoma County HMIS Policies and Procedures/forms:
+Additionally, the HMIS Lead Agency must review and update existing Documents including the Privacy Plan, Data Quality Plan, Security Plan, Governance Charter & Policies and Procedures at least annually, ensuring compliance with any new federal, state or local regulations.
+While the final responsibility resides with the HMIS Lead Agency, Sonoma County divides the duties between 3 parties: - a.
+The HMIS Lead Agency is responsible for updates to the HMIS Policies and Procedures and the creation of or any revisions to existing documents for HMIS in compliance with new regulations and system changes. - b.
+The HMIS Data Committee will review, provide feedback and approve any HMIS procedural and/or document changes. - c.
+The Sonoma County CoC Board will have final approval of annual revisions to the HMIS Policies and Procedures. - 3.
+The HMIS Lead will monitor Covered Homeless Organizations (CHO) participating in the HMIS system for compliance with the Sonoma County HMIS Policies and Procedures, Privacy Plan, Security Plan, and HMIS Data Standards. - a.
+Sonoma County HMIS Policies and Procedures/forms: https://sonomacounty.ca.gov/health-and-human-services/healthservices/divisions/homelessness-services/for-providers/sonoma-county-hmis

-https://sonomacounty.ca.gov/CDC/Homeless-Services/Sonoma-County-HMIS/

-- b.
-Current Sonoma County Covered Homeless Organizations:

-- Buckelew Programs

-- Catholic Charities of the Diocese of Santa Rosa

-- COTS

-- Community Action Partnership

-- West County Community Services

-- Community Support Network

-- County of Sonoma Human Services

-- Drug Abuse Alternatives Center

-- Face to Face

-- Interfaith Shelter Network

-- Petaluma People Services

-- SHARE Sonoma County

-- Sonoma Applied Villages Services (SAVS)

-- St. Vincent De Paul

-- Reach for Home

-- Santa Rosa Health Centers

-- Sonoma County Housing Authority

-- Sonoma County District Attorney

-- Social Advocates for Youth

-- Sonoma County Behavioral Health

-- Sonoma Overnight Support

-- The Living Room

-- Veteran's Resource Centers of America

-- Coordinated Entry